 My New Microphone has plenty of articles to help you choose the best microphone for specific applications, consider checking them out!

 • What Is The Best Microphone?
 (Full Guide To Choosing The Best Mic)

 • Recommended Microphones And Accessories

 What are good mics for recording vocals?
 Large-diaphragm condenser microphones are typically the best choice for recording most vocal types.
 They generally have great accuracy and presence and help to accentuate vocals.
-For harder vocals, large diaphragm moving-coil dynamics may provide more edge.
+For harder vocals, large-diaphragm moving-coil dynamics may provide more edge.

 What are dynamic microphones used for?
 Dynamic microphones are used regularly in studio, broadcast, and live environments.
 They sound great on all sorts of sound sources.
-Dynamic mics tend to excel (compared to ribbon and condenser mics) in loud, humid, hot, cold, and physical demanding environments.
+Dynamic mics tend to excel (compared to ribbon and condenser mics) in loud, humid, hot, cold, and physically demanding environments.

 For more information on dynamic microphones, check out my article Moving-Coil Dynamic Microphones: The In-Depth Guide.

 Choosing the right microphone(s) for your applications and budget can be a challenging task.
 For this reason, I’ve created My New Microphone’s Comprehensive Microphone Buyer’s Guide.
 Check it out for help in determining your next microphone purchase.

 This article has been approved in accordance with the My New Microphone Editorial Policy.